DIYBookScanner/spreads/doc/plugins.rst

 .. option:: --rotate-inverse, -ri

    By default, *spreads* will rotate your images either by +/- 90 degrees, depending on their device of origin.
-With this setting, you can change this value to +/- 180 degrees, in case you scanned your book upside down.
+With this setting, you can switch these values, in case you scanned your book upside down.
+Often used in combination with the ``--first-page`` switch of the ``download`` command.

 colorcorrect
 ------------